StefanMathis/dyn_quantity/README.md

 involved SI base units.
 The latter are fields of the struct [`UnitExponents`], which in turn is a field of [`DynQuantity`].

-It is possible to perform basic arithmetic operations on this struct.
+The [`DynQuantity`] offers the following features:
+* Performing simple arithmetic operations on quantities where the units are only known at runtime.
+* Conversion into statically-typed quantities (requires the **uom** feature to be enabled).
+* Serialization and deserialization, in case of the latter from multiple different representations (requires the **serde** feature to be enabled).
+* Parsing quantities at runtime from strings (requires the **from_str** feature to be enabled).

+# Arithmetic operations

 While some operations such as multiplication, division and exponentiation are infallible, addition and subtraction require the unit exponents of both involved [`DynQuantity`] structs to be identical.
 This is checked at runtime: